richardye101/CSCD84-Artificial-Intelligence/docs/4-Reinforcement-Learning.md

 	from current state,	get random action
 	simulate agent doing the action, and sees what happens
 		- find out the reward r(s,a)
-		- find out resulting state s', which becomes cur state
+		- find out next state s', which becomes cur state
 			- if end game, choose a random state s as cur state

 	# preform gradient descent (the second and third terms)
 	Q(s,a) += alpha * [r(s,a) +
 					   gamma * max_{a'} Q(s',a') -